 Madison has extensive experience in the design and production of tank level controls.
-Flot level switches with two or more floats are often used as part of a control system for pumps and other filling devices, when combined with a controller or PLC.
+Float level switches with two or more floats are often used as part of a control system for pumps and other filling devices, when combined with a controller or PLC.
 Madison's R2-120 controller is ideal for tank level control between two points.
 Madison also offers Tilt level float switches like the M4189, which are ideal for sumps, tanks or ponds to directly control small pumps for liquid level control between 6" to 36".

 For single-phase devices, such as solenoids and pumps with fractional horsepower motors, a double pole relay circuit may also be used for either filling "Pump-Up" or draining "Pump-Down" operations.
 For larger pumps, where three-phase operation is required, the same relay circuit can be used to control a three-phase contactor in the motor control circuit.
 Consult your electrician for assistance with these applications.
 Basic circuits for this type of control are illustrated here.